Responsible Food Model

 Sustainable choices.
 Sensational cuisine.

 Serving over 200 million meals a year, our role in building a more sustainable food model is pivotal.
 We are collaborating with stakeholders across the entire value chain to reimagine how we source and prepare food, how we train our teams, and how we engage our guests around the environmental impact of what we eat.
-With a comprehensive strategy and ambitious commitments – including the development of low-carbon recipes and increasing vegetarian options in menus – we work hand in hand across our organization and network to reinvent food habits and transform hospitality’s food culture.
+With a comprehensive strategy and ambitious commitments – including the development of low-carbon recipes and increasing the offer of vegetarian options in menus – we work hand in hand across our organization and network to reinvent food habits and transform hospitality’s food culture.

 • 10,000+